Campsites and Special Places

 Spend some time at the confluence as Lewis and Clark did, by stopping at the 80 acre "Beaver Chew" campsite on state land with hiking, hunting, and bird watching opportunities.
 Beaver Chew starts just downstream from the confluence and offers a half-mile of rich riparian riverfront.
 That isn't far to paddle if you started floating from Twin Bridges, but Beaver Chew isn't just a place to pitch a tent; it is a worthwhile destination of its own.
 Beaver Chew is especially an ideal layover for anyone journeying down the Beaverhead or Bighole rivers, prior to continuing on down the Jefferson.

 Public lands are few and far between along the Jefferson River, and no other site offers such a rich and lush riparian ecosystem with extensive cottonwood woodlands, open meadows, and abundant wildlife.
 Beaver Chew is an excellent destination to look for morel mushrooms in spring, or to study birds or wildlife any time of year.
 Keep in mind that this is state land under private lease.
 A Montana state lands recreational permit is required.
 Camping is limited to two nights, and no fires are allowed at this site.
-Unfortunately, Beaver Chew was lost to an ill-conceived land exchange proposal.
+Unfortunately, Beaver Chew was lost to an state land exchange.
 It is no longer available as a public campsite.
-Read More: R.I.P Beaver Chew.
+Read More.

 As you continue on downstream, watch for hazardous submerged cottonwood trees in the river.
 Stay in the main channel, and avoid the irrigation diversion on the right side near Hells Canyon.
 Hells Canyon FAS (Fishing Access Site) (mile 77.5) is just a little farther down on the left side, tucked behind a small island.
 Watch out for the diversion dam on the downstream end of this island.
 Floaters may need to paddle upstream from the launch to get back to the main river channel.